dovrosenberg/foundry-simple-weather/README.md

   - Choose whether players can see the dialog (with a limited UI)
 - Randomized weather for every season across 3 climates (hot, temperate, cold) and 3 humidities (barren, modest, verdant)
 - Weather progresses naturally from day to day
+- GM can see a forecast of the upcoming days
 - Ability to manually pick weather for special events
 - Ability to store weather history to calendar day, enabling replaying weather history
 - Ability to add custom text (ex. movement penalties during snowstorms) to each weather condition